justinmeiners/efficient-programming-with-components/19_insertion_sort.md

     first        hole

 When are we allowed to move the hole?
-What is the condition?
+What are the conditions?

-The first is that `hole != first`.
+1. `hole != first1`.
 If this happens, we cannot move any further.
-The other condition is:

-    prev(hole) < value
+2. `prev(hold) < value`.

 If both hold, we continue to move left.
 Eventually, one of the conditions will not hold.
 We can even prove it.
-There are only finitely many things in the range, so after so many iterations it will be exhausted.
-These termination proofs are not usually very profound.
+There are only finitely many things in the range, so after so many iterations it will be exhausted (these termination proofs are not usually very profound).

 In our code we will call `hole`, `current`: